hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/bzip2.md

 # Parallel BZIP2

 ## Description
-Data need to be packed and compressed for archiveing or transfer.
+Data need to be packed and compressed for archiving or transfer.
 There are multiple tools available like tar and gzip, bzip.
-Pbzip2 is a paeallel implementation of bzip2.
+Pbzip2 is a parallel implementation of bzip2.
 For general information see [bzip2](https://sourceware.org/bzip2/) and [pbzip2](http://compression.ca/pbzip2/)

 ## Availability
 The tool is available on all nodes without loading any module.